MythicReliquary/LibreSlicer/docs/BUILD_LINUX_SOURCE.md

 1. Start LibreSlicer and confirm the splash screen reports **Supporter Build v1.0**.
 2. Import the `tests/models/rook/rook.3mf` project and slice it.
 3. Export G-code and verify no errors appear in the status panel.
+4. Toggle the Resin | FDM switch in the plater to confirm both workflows load and the workflow strip updates.

 ## 4. Package the Source Archive